wavemeetweb/wave-meet/README.md

 # 🎥 Wave Meet – A Zoom-Style Video Conferencing App

-Wave Meet is a modern, lightweight video conferencing web app built using **Python (Flask)**, **Socket.IO**, and **WebRTC**.
-Inspired by Zoom, it supports private meeting rooms, real-time video/audio communication, and a responsive user interface.
+Wave Meet is a modern, lightweight video conferencing web app built using python Inspired by Zoom, it supports private meeting rooms, real-time video/audio communication, and a responsive user interface.

 ---